jamescasipong/PNOY-Cuisine-Website/README.md

 ## About

 At PNOYCuisine, we're on a mission to bring the bold and flavorful tastes of the Philippines straight to your plate.
-Dive into a culinary adventure with our specialty dishes known for its sizzling perfection and mouthwatering flavors.
+Dive into a culinary adventure with our specialty dish, PNOY, known for its sizzling perfection and mouthwatering flavors.
 But that's just the beginning!
 Our menu boasts a variety of traditional Filipino dishes, each crafted with love and authenticity.

-## Note

-This website is only created to demonstrate my skills in front-end development.
-There's only few Javascripts that were used in this website which is why it lacks the function.

 ## Features

-- **Sizzling Sisig:** Experience the sizzle and taste the magic with our signature sisig dishes.
+- **Sizzling PNOY:** Experience the sizzle and taste the magic with our signature PNOY dishes.
 - **Full Menu:** Explore a wide range of Filipino classics, from hearty stews to crispy delights.
 - **Vegetarian Options:** We cater to all tastes with our selection of vegetarian and vegan-friendly dishes.
 - **Online Ordering:** Conveniently order your favorite meals online for pickup or delivery.